Hudaahmadd/ChemGenXplore/README.md

       <img src="www/example_dataset.png" alt="Logo" width="300">
     </p>

-  - To ensure compatibility, uploaded datasets must be CSV files with a single header row.
-The first column must contain unique gene/strain identifiers (treated as row names); all remaining columns must be numeric fitness measurements for individual conditions, with unique condition names as column headers.
-The matrix must be rectangular (one row per gene/strain × one column per condition) with no extra metadata columns beyond the first identifier column.
-Missing values (NA) are allowed and handled via pairwise-complete methods; any non-numeric entry in measurement columns triggers an error.
+  - uploaded datasets must be CSV files with a single header row.
+  - The first column must contain unique gene/strain identifiers (treated as row names); all remaining columns must be numeric fitness measurements for individual conditions, with unique condition names as column headers.
+  - The matrix must be rectangular (one row per gene/strain × one column per condition) with no extra metadata columns beyond the first identifier column.
+  - Missing values (NA) are allowed and handled via pairwise-complete methods; any non-numeric entry in measurement columns triggers an error.
   - Use the same phenotypic, correlation, enrichment, and heatmap analysis tools available for the E. coli dataset.

 - **Test File**